Banata

 Retry Policy

-3. Handle out-of-order delivery — Retries may arrive out of order.
-Use the timestamp and data to determine the correct state.
+• Handle out-of-order delivery.
+Retries can arrive after newer events.
+Use the timestamp field to determine the correct state.

 Available Events